Technical

 1. Level work surface

 Leveling is a constant theme of optic mounting and starts with your work surface.
-Whether working off a bench in your garage, your kitchen table, or the bed of your pickup, ensure your work surface is as flat as possible.
-This will provide a level foundation to work off of when leveling your rifle and optic in future steps.
+Whether you’re working off a bench in your garage, your kitchen table, or the bed of your pickup, ensure your work surface is as flat as possible.
+This will provide a level foundation to work off when leveling your rifle and optic in future steps.

 First, remove any unnecessary objects from your chosen surface and wipe off any debris to give yourself a clean and uncluttered area to work.
 Then, take a torpedo bubble level or longer I-beam/box spirit level (preferably 12” or longer) and lay it across the work surface.
 The surface should be level both left to right and front to back.
 If your table surface has legs, you may need to add shims.